 This threat comprises several attack scenarios of MRTD forgery.
 The attacker may alter the biographical data on the biographical data page of the passport book, in the printed MRZ and in the digital MRZ to claim another identity of the traveler.
 The attacker may alter the printed portrait and the digitized portrait to overcome the visual inspection of the inspection officer and the automated biometric authentication mechanism by face recognition.
-The attacker may alter the biometric reference data to defeat automated biometric authentication mechanism of the inspection system.
+The attacker may alter the biospection system.
 The attacker may combine data groups of different logical MRTDs to create a new forged MRTD, e.g. the attacker writes the digitized portrait and optional biometric reference finger data read from the logical MRTD of a traveler into another MRTD's chip leaving their digital MRZ unchanged to claim the identity of the holder this MRTD.
 The attacker may also copy the complete unchanged logical MRTD to another contactless chip.

 Threat agent: having high attack potential, being in possession of one or more legitimate MRTDs.
 Asset: authenticity of logical MRTD data.